lancerushing/osx-keychain-dumper/README.md

-# Quick Key Chain Dumper
+# OSX Key Chain Dumper

 Tested on OS X El Capitan ver 10.11.6

+Use case: You need to get your wifi passwords out for backup, or migration to another OS.

+This process requires two parts:

+1. Running the 'security' command line tool.
+2. An AppleScript to keep clicking "allow" and/or enter the admin password.

 ## Setup

-Need to allow the "script editor" to access the user prompts.
+First, you need to allow the "script editor" access the security prompts.

 1. Go to preferences
 2. Open Security & Privacy